Get

 There are many factors that can affect the likelihood of an individual dog being affected by heat stroke and so it is difficult to give an exact temperature at which a dog will get into difficulty.
 For those with heart and respiratory problems, those on medications, the young and the old, and certain breeds are all more susceptible.

-Many states also now have laws on whether or not you can leave a dog unattended in a car.
+Many states also now have laws on whether you can leave a dog unattended in a car.
 In general, it is best not to take the risk for any amount of time, at any temperature.

 Why Is It Dangerous to Leave a Dog in a Car?